Nausea and vomiting - adults

 - Urinating less often or having dark yellow urine

-Your health care provider will perform a physical examination, and will look for signs of dehydration.
+Your health care provider will perform a physical exam, and will look for signs of dehydration.

 Your health care provider will ask questions about your symptoms, such as: